 - Residential programs: live-in facility includes group attendance, individual counseling, and activities geared toward an individual’s recovery away from family, friends, and possible outside triggers.
 Long-term or extended programs generally last 90 days.
 Shorter programs require stays of 28 or 30 days.

 - Outpatient rehab: offers treatment to individuals for several hours a day over a few week’s time

 - Therapy: individual counseling with a Board Certified Substance Abuse Counselor can offer appropriate treatment for some individuals as well as form part of an aftercare plan following treatment in a residential program

 - Medical intervention: some addictions may require medical intervention, particularly for withdrawal symptoms which can be quite severe and dangerous for an individual attempting sobriety

 Who Should Seek Addiction Treatment

 Any person looking for treatment options should consider how addiction impacts the function of the brain and alters mood and behavior.
 These changes are sometimes reversible with sober living.
-Successful addiction recovery is not just about regulating mood, emotions and physical sobriety but about how to separate oneself from drugs and depend less on them to cope with daily life.
-Treatment programs which are successful provide for all aspects of a person’s life including psychological, emotional, physical and spiritual spheres.
-Aftercare is an important piece of any recovery program with a focus on staying sober, building a peer support network and finding activities to participate in which do not revolve around drugs or alcohol.
+Successful addiction recovery is not just about regulating mood, emotions, and physical sobriety but about how to separate oneself from drugs and depend less on them to cope with daily life.
+Treatment programs that are successful provide for all aspects of a person’s life including psychological, emotional, physical, and spiritual spheres.
+Aftercare is an important piece of any recovery program with a focus on staying sober, building a peer support network, and finding activities to participate in which do not revolve around drugs or alcohol.

-If you or a loved one needs help battling addiction, contact Hired Power at 800-910-9299.
+If you or a loved one needs help battling addiction, contact Hired Power in Huntington Beach at 800.910.9299.
 Trained counselors and therapists are available to answer questions and provide support.